Healthy California Burger Bowl Recipe

-A California burger bowl is a delicious and healthy low-carb way to enjoy a juicy burger.
-Instead of serving a flavorful burger on a roll, it's served in a bowl filled with crispy lettuce, onions, fresh tomatoes, and sliced avocado for a filling, nutritious meal.
+A California burger bowl is a delicious and healthy low-carb way to enjoy a burger.
+Instead of a burger on a roll, it’s served in a bowl filled with crispy lettuce, onions, fresh tomatoes, and sliced avocado for a filling, healthy meal.

 Here is What You Will Need